-So they did raise those concerns around the assistance, coordination, contingency, education, supervision and support (ACCESS) nurse and liaison nurse, and that has been somewhat clarified in relation to the correspondence I have received from the ANMF, but I do want to spell out just the concerns of the intensive care nurses.
+So they did raise those concerns around the access nurse and liaison nurse, and that has been somewhat clarified in relation to the correspondence I have received from the ANMF, but I do want to spell out just the concerns of the intensive care nurses.
 These are the nurses actually working in the units, and this is why it was confusing for them.
 This is why the confusion has come about, and I do not think the government has consulted.
 Yes, they have consulted with the ANMF, and yes, the ANMF had a couple of members from the Victorian division of the ACCCN that they obviously spoke with, but they have not gone to these stakeholders and really understood this, hence we have got this confusion, which I think is disappointing.
 As this ICU nurse wrote to me: